-GROETH PROMOTER
+GROWTH PROMOTER

-growth promoters increase growth rates overall to and improve efficiency and product quality.
-Various compounds have been tried for growth promotion, including hormones and antimicrobial agents.
-Natural hormones such estradiol (estrogen), progestrone and testosterone or synthetic hormones such as zeranol, melengestrol acetate and trenbolone acetate are widely used as growth promoters in animals.
-The nontherapeutic use of wide spectrum of antimicrobial including ionophores is a common practice in improving agents animal production.
-There is substantial recent evidence that residues of hormones in meat and meat products of treated animals may pose a risk to the consumers.
+• To increase growth rates and improve overall efficiency and product quality.
+Various compounds have been tried for growth promotion, including hormones antimicrobial agents.
+Natural hormones such estradiol (estrogen), progestrone and testosterone or synthetic hormones such as zeranol and trenbolone acetate are widely used as growth promoters in animals.
+The nontherapeutic use of wide spectrum of antimicrobial agents including ionophores is a common practice in improving animal production.